davidshilkret/Raydreams.MicroCMS/README.md

 On Windows of course you can run just the exe natively itself.

+On a file change or addition, the file will be updated remotely.
+On file deletion or removal, the file will be removed remotely.

+## Local Structure

+To make it easier to preview you Markdown with images you can create a root folder named anything you like

+Local Folder Structure:
++ MyBlog
+  + image
+  + layouts
+  + page
+    + subfolder1
+    + subfolder2

+MicroCMS will only look for images in the image folder.
+I'm working on this to make it more customizable.

 ## Headless Too

 It's even headless.
 Just addd `wrapped=true` to the URL.